MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

    docker run azuresdk/azure-cli-python
    ```

-### Installed manually
+### Update manually

 Follow the manual installation instructions for [macOS](#macOS) or [Linux](#Linux) to update.

 ## Uninstall

-If you need to uninstall the CLI, we're sorry to see you go.
-How you uninstall depends on what tool you used to install the CLI.
+If you decide to uninstall the CLI, we're sorry to see you go.
+You should uninstall using the same method that you used to install the CLI.

-### Installed via MSI
+### Uninstall with MSI

-Run the [msi](https://aka.ms/InstallAzureCliWindows) again and choose uninstall.
+Run the [MSI](https://aka.ms/InstallAzureCliWindows) again and choose uninstall.

-### Installed via apt-get
+### Uninstall with apt-get

 Uninstall via `apt-get remove`: